yext/answers-search-ui/README.md

 If you want to mutate the data thats provided to the render/template before it gets rendered, you can use the `transformData` hook.

+All properties and values that you return from here will be accessible from templates.

 ```js